 Have you been enduring horrendous buffering times?
 Speed up your Netflix stream today.

-In a little over a year, Netflix Australia has dominated the streaming market in this country.
+In just a few short years, Netflix Australia has dominated the streaming market in this country.
 The combination of a fresh range of content and low membership costs saw people sign up by the figurative truckload.

-But sadly, some users fell victim to the scourge of Australia’s poor Internet speeds, and Netflix streaming became more of a laborious task than passive recreation.
+Sadly, some users have fallen victim to the scourge of Australia’s poor Internet speeds, turning Netflix streaming into more of a laborious task than passive recreation.
 There’s nothing more frustrating than Netflix buffering right when Frank Underwood is about to drop the bomb in House of Cards, so we decided that enough was enough and looked at all the ways that you can potentially speed up your Netflix stream.

-First of all, you’re going to want to assess the quality of your WiFi environment.
-Netflix Australia has recommendations on the minimum speed required for different packages, they are as follows:
+First of all, you’re going to want to assess the quality of your Wi-Fi environment.
+Netflix Australia has recommendations on the minimum speed required for different packages, and they are as follows:

 - Standard Definition (Low Quality): 1.5Mbps